2020 Contest Announcement — Wildfowl Carving Magazine’s Third Annual Online Competition

 Editor, Wildfowl Carving Magazine

 Calling all wildfowl carvers!
 We invite you to enter your best carving completed in 2018 through 2020 in Wildfowl Carving Magazine’s third annual online competition.
 You can enter in two categories (landbirds and waterbirds) and at three levels (beginner, advanced, and expert).
-You can start entering on May 1, 2019 with a final deadline of May 31.
-Winners will be announced in June.
+You can start entering on May 1, 2019 with a final deadline of June 15th.
+Winners will be announced later in June.
 Entries are impartially and anonymously evaluated by a panel of four qualified judges from wildfowl carving community.
 Carvings will be judged on carving, painting, and composition.
 Each carving will be judged on a numerical scale on its own merit, independent of all other entries.
 Winners will win cash prizes and be featured in Competition 2020, published in January 2021.

 Competition is our annual showcase of the best carvings from judged competitions in the U.S., Canada, and Great Britain.
 It highlights the artistry, fine craftsmanship, and astonishing diversity of wildfowl carvings produced in the past year.